cassa10/challenge-api/README.md

 ### [PRECONDITION] Must set up all of envs listed at "list.env" in your system env variables

-- Cd to repo main folder and then sucursal_crud
+- Cd to repo main folder

+- Cd to sucursal_crud (top-level)

 - Create admin user